-The specific objective of the action is to develop and put in place transnational and cross-sectoral support schemes to build capacity for sustainable growth of SMEs in the tourism sector.
+The specific objective of the action is to develop and put in place transnational and cross-ecosystem support schemes to build capacity for digital transformation, innovation and smart tourism solutions by SMEs in the tourism ecosystem.

-The support scheme shall focus on:
+The transnational support scheme shall focus on:

-1) Boosting skills and knowledge transfer activities, through:
+i) Boosting skills and knowledge transfer activities, through:

-- facilitating knowledge transfer between companies lagging behind in terms of sustainability and those more advanced - rainings and peer to peer learning for SMEs and start-ups in the tourism sector.
+- facilitating knowledge transfer between tourism companies lagging behind in terms of digitalisation and innovation, and those more advanced; - trainings and peer to peer learning for SMEs and start-ups in tourism; - technology and know-how transfer to SMEs in tourism.

-2) Implementing technical support activities related to incubation, acceleration and scaling-up of tourism SMEs to:
+ii) Providing technical support activities related to incubation, acceleration and scaling-up of tourism SMEs to:

-- improve sustainable management of tourism SMEs - ➤ foster innovative solutions for sustainable tourism through enhancing cross-sectoral cooperation for the development of new products, services, skills and new business models
+- improve the digital, smart and innovative capacity of tourism SMEs - foster innovative solutions for tourism management through enhancing cooperation in the tourism ecosystem (including in public-private partnerships) for the development of new, innovative and smart tourism products, services, skills and new business models;

-3) Providing direct financial support for capacity building in sustainable tourism to the selected tourism SMEs.
+iii) Providing direct financial support for capacity building in digitalisation, innovation and smart tourism to selected tourism SMEs.